David Diliberto

 David Diliberto (born April 29, 1970) is an American filmmaker.

 As a longtime collaborator of Joel and Ethan Coen, Diliberto was a part of several innovations in post-production technologies.
-He supervised the first Digital Intermediate on a full feature with the film O Brother, Where Art Thou?.
-The Coens' stylized film noir, The Man Who Wasn't There, provided analog hurdles rather than digital ones when several prints of that black & white film burned in projectors.
-The special film stock used for the movie had a high silver content and had never been used for printing or projection.
-Trailing the industry abandonment of old-school film editing techniques, David configured Final Cut Pro systems that could emulate the Coens idiosyncratic method of editing in a digital realm.
-Intolerable Cruelty was the first major studio feature edited on Apple Computer's Final Cut Pro software.
+He supervised the first digital intermediate on a full feature with the film O Brother, Where Art Thou?
+Diliberto configured Final Cut Pro systems that could emulate the Coens' traditional film editing techniques in a digital realm.
+Intolerable Cruelty was the first major studio film edited on Apple Computer's Final Cut Pro software.